 The most prominent new feature of EPICS 7 (and beyond) is the addition of the possibility to manipulate and transport structured data over the network.
-The data manipulation library is called pvData and the protocol to transport the data ove the network is called pvAccess.To enable writing both client and server applications on a variety of platforms, both of these libraries have been implemented in both Java (natively) and C++.
+The data manipulation library is called pvData and the network protocol is called pvAccess.To enable writing both client and server applications on a variety of platforms, both of these libraries have been implemented in both Java and C++.
 Both implementations provide the same functionality, however there may be subtle differences in the respective APIs due to differences between the languages.

 The specification documents: